This post lists the things to do in Chicago, including free, family-friendly, as well as seasonal attractions and activities.

 The main Observation Decks in Chicago are:

-All three are included for free on at least a few of the tourist discount passes.
+Both are included for free on at least a few tourist discount passes.

-If you aren’t sure which of the three to visit, we’ve put together a list of the pros and cons of each of them.
+If you aren’t sure which to visit, we’ve put together a list of the pros and cons of each of them.

 There are endless choices for live music in a city as large as Chicago, from local bands at hundreds of bars and restaurants to the Chicago Symphony Orchestra, one of the most renowned symphonies in the world.